On the Lot: Audition rounds

 The judges for the audition rounds were Carrie Fisher, Brett Ratner, and Garry Marshall.

-In round one, the 50 semi-finalists were each given one of five loglines, and had approximately twelve hours to expand the idea into a full story and pitch the idea to the judges.
+In round one, the 50 semi-finalists were each given one of five loglines, and had approximately twelve hours to expand the idea into a full story.
+After the twelve hours, they would pitch their ideas to the judges.
 After all of the pitches were delivered, 14 contestants were eliminated.

 In round two of the auditions, Jon Avnet filled in for judge Garry Marshall.
 The remaining contestants were given 24 hours to write, shoot, and edit a two-and-a-half-minute short film based on the theme "out of time".
-The contestants were asked to divide themselves into groups of three, and each of the group members was responsible for directing one of the three scenes of the film at one of the three filming locations.
+The contestants worked in teams of three, and each of the team members was responsible for directing one of the three scenes of the film at one of the three filming locations.
 Each contestant was judged individually based on his or her movie scene.
 After this round, 12 contestants were eliminated.

 In round three, each of the 24 remaining contestants was given one hour with a professional set and film crew to shoot a given page of script.
 Almost none of this final challenge was aired on the televised episode, but short selections of the task and judgment footage were included in several outtake clips on the show's official site.
 After the announcement of the show's winner, all of these clips were posted on the website.
 The one-page shorts were categorized into four different scenarios: the rotunda, the law library, the cop bar and the bedroom.
-The eliminations went unaired, as the finalists had been chosen by the time the next episode aired live.
+The judges would then have to choose 18 competitors to continue on to the live shows.

 Final rounds

 Week 1

 The first challenge for the 18 finalists was to create one-minute comedy shorts.
 The Film Premiere episode aired each contestant's full short, as well as a short interview/bio shot during the filming of the short.
-The Box Office show will result in the three directors with the lowest vote totals being eliminated.
+In the Box Office episode, the host announced the 15 directors who would continue on to the next round.
+The three directors with the highest vote totals had their films played a second time, and the three with the lowest vote totals were eliminated.
 The judges for week 1 of the finals were Garry Marshall, Carrie Fisher, and D. J. Caruso.